hoangausway/atomico-game-of-life/README.md

 - Using dispatch mechanism to raise event from web component to outside world
 - Taste Functional Reactive Programming (RxJS) with Atomico

-For basic cases please see:
+For basic examples please see:

 - [`<web-cell>`:  Simple web component example using Atomico](https://github.com/hoangausway/atomico-simple-web-cell)